aFarkas/lazysizes/README.md

 </div>
 ```

+**Note**:

-**Note**: In case you use the "unknown intrinsic ratio pattern" and the width of the image will not approximately match the width of its container the ``data-sizes="auto"`` feature should not be used.
+* In case you use the "unknown intrinsic ratio pattern" and the width of the image will not approximately match the width of its container the ``data-sizes="auto"`` feature should not be used.
+* see also the [aspectratio extension](plugins/aspectratio) for an alternative way to add aspectratio.

 ##Tip: Where/How to include lazySizes
 While lazy loading is a great feature, it is important for users that crucial inview images are loaded as fast as possible.
 (Most users start to interact with a page after inview images are loaded.)